What is a Trustee?

 What role does the Trustee Chair have?

 The Chair plays a key role in providing leadership for the Board in deciding strategy and setting policy.
 As well as planning and chairing Trustee meetings, the Chair will also manage the induction of new Trustees.
-He/she takes the lead on the support and supervision of the Scheme Manager and will often represent the charity at external events and meetings.
+He/she takes the lead on the support and supervision of the Chief Executive and will often represent the charity at external events and meetings.

 What does the Treasurer do?

-The Treasurer will maintain an overview of the scheme’s affairs, ensuring that it is financially viable and that proper financial records and procedures are maintained.
+The Treasurer will maintain an overview of the scheme’s affairs, working with the Chief executive to ensure that it is financially viable and that proper financial records and procedures are maintained.
 The Treasurer has a duty to provide the Trustee Board with up to date and understandable financial information about the scheme’s position in relation to the agreed budget.
 This should happen regularly and at least at each meeting of the Board.
-Home-Start East Sussex outsource the payroll and have a finance officer responsible for bookkeeping.
+Home-Start East Sussex outsource the payroll and bookkeeping.
 It is the Treasurer’s role to oversee this function.

 What are the responsibilities of the Secretary?